 Many women with diabetes experience sexual problems although this is not often talked about.
-Although research about sexual problems in women with diabetes is limited, one study found 27 percent of women with type 1 diabetes experienced sexual dysfunction.
-Another study found 18 percent of women with type 1 diabetes and 42 percent of women with type 2 diabetes experienced sexual dysfunction.
-Women with diabetes are much more likely to experience recurrent bouts of thrush.
+Research about sexual problems in women with diabetes is limited – one study found 27 percent of women with type 1 diabetes experienced sexual dysfunction.
+Another study found 18 percent of women with type 1 diabetes and 42 percent of women with type 2 diabetes experienced sexual health problems.

 - decreased vaginal lubrication, resulting in vaginal dryness

 - uncomfortable or painful sexual intercourse

 - decreased or no desire for sexual activity

 - recurrent bouts of thrush.

 Causes of sexual problems in women with diabetes include nerve damage, reduced blood flow to genital and vaginal tissues, and hormonal changes.
 Other possible causes include some medications, alcohol abuse, smoking, psychological problems such as anxiety or depression, gynecologic infections, other diseases, and conditions relating to pregnancy or menopause.